Daniel L. Doctoroff: Bloomberg administration

 Doctoroff conceived of and led the team that developed PlaNYC, the 127-point plan that brought together more than 25 City agencies to make New York City more environmentally sustainable.
+By 2010, the City reported that nearly all 127 initiatives had been launched.
+Carbon emissions decreased 18% by the end of Bloomberg's tenure, including a 25% reduction on city properties.
+The percentage of New Yorkers within a 10-minute walk of a park increased from 70% in 2007 to 99% in 2022, partly due to the opening of 296 schoolyards as playgrounds.
+The City planted one million trees, and over $327 million was invested in eight destination parks citywide.
 In December 2012, he argued the changes made as a result of PlaNYC helped prevent further damage to the city from Hurricane Sandy, particularly in areas designated as flood zones.
 One of the 127 points of the plan was the introduction of congestion pricing, which is a system of fees to discourage commuting by car.
 Supporters, including Doctoroff, anticipated that the fees would help finance mass transit system improvements, reduce greenhouse gas emissions by 30% citywide by 2030 and reduce traffic congestion.
-A study conducted by the NYC Metropolitan Transit Authority in 2007, however, revealed that subway lines were at capacity and could not accommodate an increase in new riders using the system.
+A study conducted by the Metropolitan Transportation Authority in 2007, however, revealed that subway lines were at capacity and could not accommodate an increase in new riders using the system.
 Congestion pricing was eventually dismissed by New York state legislators in April 2008, claiming the fee was unfair to middle-class commuters who did not have access to mass transit.

+Congestion pricing for New York City was revived by the governor in 2017, adopted by the state legislature in 2019, and ultimately approved by the federal government in 2023.